 Regulatory Diagnostic Toolkit for Digital Financial Services

-This year, the UNSW Digital Financial Services Diagnostic Team (UNSW DFS Diagnostic Team), in collaboration with UNCDF, piloted the application of a Regulatory Diagnostic Toolkit (RDT) for digital financial services (DFS) in Solomon Islands.
-The RDT enables regulators to assess the “health” of their regulatory environment in view of their objectives for DFS.
+In 2016, the UNSW Digital Financial Services Diagnostic Team (UNSW DFS Diagnostic Team), in collaboration with UNCDF, piloted the application of a Regulatory Diagnostic Toolkit (RDT) for digital financial services (DFS) in Solomon Islands.
+The RDT enables regulators to assess their regulatory environment in view of their objectives for DFS.

-In some emerging countries the introduction of DFS has led to revolutionary advances in financial inclusion, which has posed real challenges to regulators.
-How can a competitive environment be fostered in the interests of improved products, prices and innovation?
+In many emerging countries the introduction of DFS has led to impressive advances in financial access.
+However, DFS present several challenges to regulators.
+How can a competitive DFS ecosystem be fostered to support improved products, prices and innovation?
 How can consumers be protected?
 How can customers’ funds be safeguarded against provider illiquidity or insolvency?
-And how is a regulator to do all this without stifling innovation and competition?
+And how does a regulator meet these challenges without stifling innovation and within existing technical and capacity resource constraints?

 The RDT provides financial regulators with the clarity, perspective and structure needed to respond to these challenges.
 In applying the RDT we begin with an assessment of the current market situation and the regulator’s objectives for it.
 The RDT then provides a framework for regulators to analyse their regulatory regimes to identify barriers to the growth, or gaps in the regulation, of DFS or gaps in data-driven evidence underpinning the policy development process.